 Email email@example.com and state that the organization has given you permission to work with them.

 Please include the organization supervisor in the email.
-CCE staff can then add an additional placement for you
+CCE staff can then add an additional placement for you to register.

 next steps for confirming your placement.